-It is my understanding that IP&L used the threat of truck-direct competition in disciplining INRD's rail rates for coal shipments to its Stout Plant from Black Beauty's Farmersburg Mine (using trucks supplied by Black Beauty's affiliated company GIBCO Trucking).5 This threat caused INRD to reduce its rates by 20% to effectively compete with truck deliveries which amounted to a total rail rate about \$2.00 per ton less than the truck rate.
-Id. [[['
+It is my understanding that IP&L use the threat of truck-direct competition in disciplining INRD's rail rates for coal shipments to its Stout Plant from Black Beauty's Farmersburg Mine (using trucks supplied by Black Beauty's affiliated company GICO Trucking).
+This threat caused INRD to reduce its rates by 20% to effectively compete with truck deliveries which amounted to a total rail rate about \$2.00 per ton less than the truck rate.